We are happy to announce the Sketchcity Studyweek in Rotterdam 2022

 Source: Urbane Qualitäten – Ein Handbuch am Beispiel der Metropolitanregion Zürich, ETH Zürich Research Collection 2016.

-6 hands on art inventions I Hands on art inventions refers to citizens‘ initiatives that are formed in an uncomplicated way.
-For example, when a neighbourhood agrees via Facebook to turn a wasteland into a place for a summer barbecue.
-And such initiatives are often very pragmatic, cost-effective because they are uncomplicated.
+6 hands on art inventions I Hands-on art inventions refers to citizens‘ initiatives that are formed in an uncomplicated way.
+For example, when a neighborhood agrees via Facebook to turn a wasteland into a place for a summer barbecue.
+And such initiatives are often very pragmatic, and cost-effective because they are uncomplicated.
 These bottom-up projects, i.e. ideas from the community directly, are increasingly welcomed by the cities.
-Besides the quick win, there are other good aspects: new ideas are realised unbureaucratically and may later become an integrated part of urban planning.
+Besides the quick win, there are other good aspects: new ideas are realized unbureaucratically and may later become an integrated part of urban planning.
 However, there are also disadvantages: such projects often go hard to the limit of what is allowed.